hktalent/webSpider/README.md

 # webSpider
-how use
+# How to install

-npm install -g --save crawler
+    $ npm install -g --save crawler